SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Yes."

-"This time Pinkie will help you."
+"This time, Pinkie will help you."

 "How is that going to help?
 I'm not following."